Zaba-web/formula_tor/README.md

 * Functions

-Functions are reserved words that works with arguments (see Functions list).
+Functions are reserved words that work with arguments (see Functions table).
 Name of function begins with capital letter.
-Arguments should be written in brackets, separated by coma (**,**) character.
+Arguments should be written in parentheses, separated by coma (**,**) character.

-To the function's arguments applies the same rules as for operands.
-If you intend to use function as an operand or argument of another function you should wrap it in brackets.
+To the function's arguments applied the same rules as for operands.
+If you intend to use function as an operand or argument of another function you should wrap it in parentheses.

 Example 1: `Root(x, 3)`